Background Check Policies and Procedures

 • All information regarding the covered individual's background check will be kept confidential and no details regarding the check will be released or disclosed over the phone.
 The provider will be notified if the individual is denied.

-• When contacted by other states' child care licensing agencies, CCL will only disclose that an individual passed or did not pass a CCL background check.
+• When contacted by other states' child care licensing agencies, the Office of Licensing will only disclose that an individual in eligible or not eligible to work in a child care facility in Utah.

 Reasons for Not Passing